Bank of England Base Rate Explained

 How often does the base rate change?

 The MPC can change the rate at each of its eight scheduled meetings.
-In quiet periods the rate can stay still for a year or more.
-In response to inflation surges or financial shocks, the committee has hiked or cut at consecutive meetings.
+In quiet periods it can stay still for a year or more.
 Emergency cuts outside the schedule are rare but happen, as they did in March 2020 during the early Covid panic.

 Does the base rate directly affect my mortgage payment?

 Only if you are on a tracker or standard variable rate.
-Tracker mortgages move with the base rate immediately.
-SVRs follow at the lender's discretion.
 Fixed-rate mortgages are unaffected by today's base rate but priced from market expectations of where it will be over the term, which is why fixed deals can change daily even when the headline rate has not moved for months.

 Can the base rate go below zero?

 Technically yes.
-Several other central banks (the ECB, the Swiss National Bank, the Bank of Japan) have run negative rates at various points.
-The Bank of England has stayed above zero so far but did review the operational feasibility of negative rates in 2020-2021.
-The view today is that they are possible if needed, but the bar is high because negative rates create awkward incentives for banks and savers.
+The ECB, the Swiss National Bank, and the Bank of Japan have all run negative rates at various points.
+The Bank of England has stayed above zero so far but reviewed the operational feasibility of negative rates in 2020-2021.
+The bar is high because negative rates create awkward incentives for banks and savers.

 Further Reading: